How Warren Buffett Views Global Supply Chains With Investments

 Commodity Price Swings

 Input cost volatility destroys forward earnings visibility.
 If a company takes the raw price of copper or oil directly to the chin without hedging programs or pricing power, its stock price will become violently correlated to that commodity.
 That is uncompensated beta.
-If you want commodity exposure, buy a trend-following managed futures fund; don’t buy an unhedged manufacturer pretending to be a defensive staple.
+Independent allocators looking for pure commodity exposure often evaluate trend-following managed futures frameworks, as holding an unhedged manufacturer introduces cross-sectional operational risks that complicate standard equity factor profiles.

 Labor Costs and Logistics